Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-In Figure \ref{fig:flocking}, we observe that the difference between the outputs of the graph filter and the GNN on these networks both decrease as the number of nodes of the graph on which they are trained increases.
-This is consistent with the asymptotic behavior of the transferability bounds in Theorems \ref{thm:graph-graph-filter-stochastic} and \ref{thm:graph-graph-nn-stochastic}, which decrease with $n$.
-We also observe that, for fixed $n$, the relative cost difference of the GNN is smaller than the relative cost difference of the graph filter, which evidences that GNNs are more transferable than graph filters as discussed in Section \ref{sec:gnn-transferability}.
+In Fig. \ref{fig:flocking1}, we observe that the difference between the outputs of the graph filter and the GNN on these networks both decrease as the number of nodes increases.
+This is consistent with the asymptotic behavior of the transferability bounds in Thms. \ref{lemma:graphon-graph-filter} and \ref{thm:graphon-graph-nn}, which decrease with $n$.
+We also observe that, for fixed $n$, the relative cost difference of the GNN is smaller than the relative cost difference of the graph filter.
+This evidences that GNNs are more transferable than graph filters as discussed in Sec. \ref{sec:gnn-transferability}.